 The memorial to the real birthplace of Silicon Valley features giant transistors and diodes, as well as the original plaque.
 There are also some new interpretive signs on the wall telling the story of how so many famous companies can trace their origins to this very spot.
 The engineering talent that worked for William Shockley went on to found over 65 companies over a period of 20 years, including such mainstays as Intel and Advanced Micro Devices (AMD).

-If you are ever visiting Silicon Valley and are in the Mountain View area, take a moment to check out this historic block.
-The building is still under construction, but the sidewalk and memorial are accessible to the public.
 While you are there, you will almost certainly see some autonomous vehicles drive by, since Alphabet’s Waymo (formerly Google) self-driving car development takes place across the tracks.
 You can also take some time to visit the Computer History Museum, which is not too far away.